Skip to content

 BIM FAQs

-BIM surveys provide a valuable data foundation for facility management and operations by capturing detailed, as-built information about the building’s assets and systems.
+BIM surveys provide a valuable data foundation for facility management and operations by capturing detailed, as-built information about a structure or building’s assets and systems.
 This data can be used to:

 • Create accurate, up-to-date space and asset inventories.